Experimental music: Musique concrète

-Musique concrète (French; literally, "concrete music"), is a form of electroacoustic music that utilises acousmatic sound as a compositional resource.
-The compositional material is not restricted to the inclusion of sonorities derived from musical instruments or voices, nor to elements traditionally thought of as "musical" (melody, harmony, rhythm, metre and so on).
+Musique concrète (French; literally, 'concrete music') is a form of electroacoustic music that utilises acousmatic sound as a compositional resource.
+The compositional material is not restricted to the inclusion of sonorities derived from musical instruments or voices, nor to elements traditionally thought of as "musical" (melody, harmony, rhythm, metre, etc.).
 The theoretical underpinnings of the aesthetic were developed by Pierre Schaeffer, beginning in the late 1940s.

 Fluxus

 Fluxus was an artistic movement started in the 1960s, characterized by an increased theatricality and the use of mixed media.
 Another known musical aspect appearing in the Fluxus movement was the use of Primal Scream at performances, derived from the primal therapy.
 Yoko Ono used this technique of expression.

 Minimalism

 Transethnicism

 The term "experimental" has sometimes been applied to the mixture of recognizable music genres, especially those identified with specific ethnic groups, as found for example in the music of Laurie Anderson, Chou Wen-chung, Steve Reich, Kevin Volans, Martin Scherzinger, Michael Blake, and Rüdiger Meyer.